cleavon3/cleavon3/README.md

 ### 👋 About Me
 Hi there!
 I’m a **Software Engineer, Content Creator, and Community Enthusiast** passionate about building user-friendly and efficient web solutions.
-I specialize in sharing knowledge, creating documentation, and exploring the intersections of **web engineering, headless commerce, UI/UX design, and digital marketing**.
+I specialize in sharing knowledge, creating documentation, and exploring the intersections of **web engineering, python programming enthusiast, UI/UX design, and digital marketing**.

 ### 🎓 Education & Learning Journey
 - 💡 I graduated from [AltSchool Africa](https://altschoolafrica.com/schools/engineering), **School of Software Engineering**, Class of 2023.